-Computer eye strain and ergonomics
+Computer ergonomics to ease eye strain

 Prolonged use of computers and other digital devices strain the eyes as well as other parts of the body.